MicrosoftDocs/security/zero-trust/azure-networking-encryption.md

 #### Azure Application Gateway

-[Azure Application Gateway](https://learn.microsoft.com/en-us/azure/application-gateway/overview) is a regional load balancer that operates at Layer 7.
+[Azure Application Gateway](/azure/application-gateway/overview) is a regional load balancer that operates at Layer 7.
 It routes and distributes web traffic based on HTTP URL attributes.
 It can route and distribute traffic using three different approaches:

-•	**HTTP only** - Application Gateway receives and routes incoming HTTP requests to the appropriate destination in unencrypted form.
+- **HTTP only**: Application Gateway receives and routes incoming HTTP requests to the appropriate destination in unencrypted form.
-•	**SSL Termination** - Application Gateway decrypts incoming HTTPS requests at the instance level, inspects them, and routes them unencrypted to the destination.
+- **SSL Termination**: Application Gateway decrypts incoming HTTPS requests at the instance level, inspects them, and routes them unencrypted to the destination.
-•	**End-to-End TLS** - Application Gateway decrypts incoming HTTPS requests at the instance level, inspects them, and re-encrypts them before routing them to the destination.
+- **End-to-End TLS**: Application Gateway decrypts incoming HTTPS requests at the instance level, inspects them, and re-encrypts them before routing them to the destination.

 The most secure option is end-to-end TLS, which allows encryption and transmission of sensitive data by requiring the use of Authentication Certificates or Trusted Root Certificates.
 It also requires uploading these certificates to the backend servers and ensuring these back end servers are known to Application Gateway.
-For more information, see [Configure end-to-end TLS by using Application Gateway](https://learn.microsoft.com/en-us/azure/application-gateway/end-to-end-ssl-portal).
+For more information, see [Configure end-to-end TLS by using Application Gateway](/azure/application-gateway/end-to-end-ssl-portal).

 Additionally, on-premises users or users on virtual machines in another VNet can use the internal front end of Application Gateway with the same TLS capabilities.
 Along with encryption, Microsoft recommends that you always enable WAF for more front-end protection for your endpoints.